lacoco-lab/lacoco-lab.github.io/joining/index.md

 <!--, or via [ELLIS](https://ellis.eu/) and [ELIZA](https://eliza.school/).-->

 Our lab is generously funded by a prestigious Emmy Noether grant from the German Research Foundation.
 We have plenty of compute resources by academic standards.
 PhD salaries start at approximately EUR 3.4K per month (before taxes) and increase over time.
+Start dates can be negotiated based on applicants' preferences and funding availability.

 **Applicants who will have an MSc by the start date of the PhD:** For 2026 intake, please directly apply to our lab by email.
 Admitted students will directly join our lab.